nvdla/doc/doc/hw/v1/ias/unit_description.rst

 -  Write feature data into convolution buffer

--  Update status of convolution buffer in CDMA_STATUS module
+-  Update status of convolution buffer in the CDMA_STATUS sub-module

 Convolution DMA uses a dedicated engine to handle the requirements of Winograd.
 CDMA_WG has very similar structure and functionality to CDMA_DC.
-But the feature data mapping in convolution buffer is different.
+However, the resulting feature data orginization in the convolution buffer is different.
 Thus CDMA_WG has a special fetching sequence.
 Additionally, CDMA_WG always performs Winograd channel extension.